bcgov/common-hosted-form-service/openshift/crunchydb/README.md

 The CrunchyDB installations use the
 [Helm chart](https://github.com/bcgov/crunchy-postgres) provided by the fine folks over at platform services.
-Huge thanks go to this team for doing the hard work of figuring out the CrunchyDB setup and making it easy for the community.
+Huge thanks go to that team for doing the hard work of figuring out the CrunchyDB setup and making it easier for the community to use CrunchyDB.

 The `charts` directory has been copied here so that changes to the upstream repo don't unexpectedly change our deployments.
 This stability and consistency comes